Aldeia da Cuada, Flores Island, Azores

 Or, if they don't come, they imitate as best they can, according to Teotonia's tastes and whims.

-In terms areas, Cuada delights its guests with the best that Flores and the Azores have to offer.
+In terms Stands, Cuada delights its guests with the best that Flores and the Azores have to offer.
 When we woke up, breakfast was waiting for us with fresh bread, Flemish cheese and São Jorge Island.
 Honey, sweets, chia cake and fruit.

 At dinner, also in the restaurant next to the reception, we delight in fish caught offshore, well grilled and accompanied by vegetables harvested on the property's land.